 Most disturbing of all, arguably, is the fact that Abbott is bigoted against 50 per cent of the population—women.

-We were reminded of this during an ABC Four Corners programme screened in the aftermath of the Independents decision to side with the Labor Party after this year’s federal flection.
+We were reminded of this during an ABC Four Corners program screened in the aftermath of the Independents' decision to side with the Labor Party after this year’s Federal Election.
 In the documentary, after a meeting with the Independents in which Abbott attempted to placate the three over a massive black hole just discovered by Treasury in the Coalition’s election costings, a glowering Abbott emerged.
-The reporter, Sophie Ferguson, immediately asked Abbott the question that any credible journalist would, or should, ask under these circumstances: was this black-hole the reason the Coalition did not want to give the Independents their costings?
+The reporter, Sophie Ferguson, immediately asked Abbott the question that any credible journalist would, or should, ask under these circumstances: 'Was this black hole the reason the Coalition did not want to give the Independents their costings?'

 Abbott has shown this several times before

 For example, in a public debate with the shadow health minister Julia Roxon during the 2007 election campaign, Abbott was an almost unforgivable half an hour late, leaving Roxon to make her address and field questions on her own.
 Roxon began her address, rather understandably, by referring to Mr Abbott’s absence as a lack of respect for the importance of the debate.
 After the debate was concluded, in comments accidentally picked up by the microphones, Abbott shook Roxon’s hand and moved close to her before whispering that she was speaking “bullshit” and calling her “unpleasant”.
 The typical actions of a bully.

 Even worse was his conduct towards Julia Gillard just over a year ago.
 On September 10, 2009, before becoming Opposition Leader, Abbott confronted Julia Gillard during Question Time in Federal Parliament, aggressively telling her to stop wearing a “shit-eating grin”.